Bistro 712 Home

 Our Featured Weekly Specials

-Half chicken with lemon, EVOO, fresh oregano, Tzatziki cucumber salad,
+Half chicken grilled and roasted with lemon, EVOO and fresh oregano; Tzatziki cucumber salad,

 Salad a la Maison